 The Investment Managers may sub-contract at their own expense and responsibility but with the prior approval of the Company and the Luxembourg regulatory authority, partly or in total the services delivered to the Company to a third party under the terms of the Investment Management Agreements.
 Whenever an Investment Manager does so, this prospectus will have to be updated.

-In consideration for its services as Investment Managers, the Investment Managers will receive a fee from the Management Company out of the fee that the Management Company receives from the Company.
+In consideration for its services as Investment Managers, the Investment Managers will receive a fee from the Fund.

 DEPOSITARY BANK

 Depositary